Securisea Resources

 SOC Attestation

-At Securisea we are often asked to combine the work of two or more of the many audits were are licensed to perform in order to reduce, if not eliminate repeat work of preparing for and completing audit evidence collection.
-While we are highly effective at doing this across a range of assurance engagements, one of the most direct ways of achieving this is the SOC2+ audit, which allows us to issue under our CPA license a combined audit or SOC2 as well as any additional engagement type.
+At Securisea we are often asked to combine the work of two or more of the many audits we are licensed to perform in order to reduce, if not eliminate, repeat work of preparing for and completing audit evidence collection.
+While we are highly effective at multitasking across a range of assurance engagements, one of the most direct ways of achieving this is the SOC2+ audit, which allows us to issue under our CPA license a combined audit or SOC 2 as well as any additional engagement type.
 The most common case of this by far is the SOC2+HIPAA engagement.

 Understanding SOC 2